Music Industry Trends to Look for in 2021

 Movie and TV Soundtrack Breakout Artists

 If you’ve ever been watching an original movie or show on Netflix and wondered, “Who plays that song?” that’s intentional.
 There’s a special team behind casting and curating playlists of mainstream and indie artists that fit well with these shows’ scenes and have the sound that’ll resonate with audiences.
+Checking out vinyl soundtracks for movies is a great way to more about these artists.

 Music that captures the attention or conjures up a certain feeling can resurrect old songs and make them mainstream again or push breakout artists front and center as a tipping point for their career.
 Case in point: Lizzo’s popular “Truth Hurts” record was two years old before finding new life on the Hot 100 list following its placement on the Netflix movie Someone Great before becoming a regular rotation for Spotify audiences and radio airwaves.